 - those of its overseas partner charity; and

 - the other organisations the partner charity works with on this project.

-External Conduct Standard 3 requires a charity to take reasonable steps to minimise any risk of corruption, fraud, bribery or other financial impropriety, and to identify and document any perceived or actual material conflicts of interest, by its Responsible Persons, employees, volunteers and third parties outside Australia.
+This standard requires a charity to take reasonable steps to minimise any risk of corruption, fraud, bribery or other financial impropriety, and to identify and document any perceived or actual material conflicts of interest, by its charity’s Responsible Persons, employees, volunteers and third parties outside Australia.

-The purpose of Standard is to give the public confidence that a registered charity with operations outside Australia is managed in a way that ensures:
+The purpose of this standard is to give the public confidence that a registered charity with operations outside Australia is managed in a way that ensures:

 - it is solvent

 - the charity and its resources are furthering its purposes